 The plywood grades you come across are indicative of the presence or absence of the factors that are markers of the quality of the plywood in the board of plywood in question.
 It goes without saying, the higher the grade, the better the quality of the plywood in question.

 Suggested Read: What is Block Board – Its Types and Uses

 The plywood grades you can access in the Indian market include

-MR Grade Plywood– The MR here refers to moisture resistant plywood.
+MR Grade Plywood The MR here refers to moisture-resistant plywood.
 This is one of the most common types of plywood that carries the Indian standards specification number IS:303.
 You should not confuse the term moisture resistant with waterproof.
 MR plywood is by no means waterproof in nature it can merely resist moisture and humidity.
-It is also known as commercial ply and features a formaldehyde glue that makes it suitable for use only in the interiors. it can be used to make furniture, but, it is mostly suitable only for furniture that would be kept away from water.
+It is also known as a commercial ply and features a formaldehyde glue that makes it suitable for use only in the interiors. it can be used to make furniture, but, it is mostly suitable only for furniture that would be kept away from water.

 BWR Grade plywood- The term BWR refers to boiling water poof plywood.
 The glue used to bond the plies is phenolic in nature and is used in making plywood that stays together even if a block of plywood of this grade is cooked in a pressure cooker for about 5 whistles.
 It is suitable for both interior and exterior use and is most suitable for making kitchen cabinets, furniture, paneling etc.

 BWP – This refers to boiling waterproof boards that are almost similar in construction and glue used to the BWR plywood grades.
 But, one distinguishing factor is that BWR refers to plywood grades while BWP stands for blockboard grade.
 Hence, it is important that you do not get confused between the two grades.